awwx/meteor-client-flap-bug/README.md

 window, wait for "Connected: false".

 5. In the proxy terminal window, start the proxy again.
 In the browser window, wait for "Connected: true".
+(This can take several seconds).

 6. In the browser console, see the documents removed and re-added.